CZ-NIC/knot/doc/reference.rst

 check-interval
 --------------

-Interval for periodic checks of DS resence on parent's DNS servers, in case of KSK submission.
+Interval for periodic checks of DS presence on parent's DNS servers, in the case of the KSK submission.

 *Default:* 1 hour